benspector-mls/flashcards/README.md

 ## Component Structure

 To make the MVP, the app can be quite simple.
 Just render a `ul` with an `li` "card" for each flashcard object.
 So I basically just need my `App` component and `Flashcard` component.
+I'll then map each object in the dataset to a `<Flashcard />`.

 For the MVP, here is what I came up with: